Jin Pengxiang

-Jin Pengxiang (晋鹏翔 (Jìn Péngxiáng); born 25 January 1990) is a Chinese professional footballer who plays for Chinese football club Dalian Yingbo.
+Jin Pengxiang (晋鹏翔 (Jìn Péngxiáng); born 25 January 1990) is a Chinese professional footballer who plays for Chinese football club Chongqing Tonglianglong.

 Club career

 Jin joined Hangzhou Greentown youth system from Dalian Shide in 2006.
 He started his professional career in 2007 when he was sent to China League Two side Hangzhou Sanchao.
 He was promoted to Hangzhou's first team in 2010.
 On 18 June 2011, Jin made his Chinese Super League debut in a 1–0 home victory over Shanghai Shenhua, coming on as a substitute for Wu Wei in the 62nd minute.

 Jin was put on the transfer list in January 2012 after Takeshi Okada became the head coach of the club.
 On 5 February, he transferred to Super League newcomers Dalian Aerbin on a five-year deal.
 He made his debut for Dalian Aerbin on 11 March 2013 in a 1–0 away defeat against Tianjin Teda.

 On 2 February 2015, he transferred to fellow Super League side Beijing Guoan.
 On 4 July 2016, he went out on loan to China League One side Tianjin Quanjian until 31 December 2016.
 On 10 July 2018, he signed with Dalian Yifang on a half-year loan deal.
 On 25 February 2019, Jin was loaned again to Guangzhou R&F for the 2019 season.

 On 8 June 2022, while playing for Beijing Guoan, he scored the first goal of his career in a 3–2 win over Chengdu Rongcheng in the Chinese Super League.
 He left Beijing at the end of the 2022 Chinese Super League season when his contracted finished.

+On 29 January 2026, Jin joined Chinese Super League club Chongqing Tonglianglong.

 Career statistics

-Statistics accurate as of match played 26 February 2023.
+Statistics accurate as of match played 1 March 2026.